gregorywmorris/MLZoom2022/midterm/README.md

 The notebook has been optimized for Google Colab, there is a link at the top to open in directly in Google Colab without having to download and run locally.

-**!pip**
-Before you run all, run ipip and check for alerts stating the kernal needs to restart.
-If you see this alert, just click restart kernal.
-This is an issue with Google coalb and occurs occasionally.
-Dataprep will give an error (about a tuple) and is your indicator that this needs to be done. !pip install dask==2022.02.0 is the usual culprit.

-Next, run all.
+**On Colab:** at the top select Runtime, then Run All.
+A popup will appear, select Run Anyways.
 This will ensure you do not miss any cell dependacies.

+Dataprep may fail and give the error: TypeError: Callbacks must be either `Callback` or `tuple`, this means the kernal needs to be restarted, see below.

+**!pip:**
+Check !pip for alerts stating the kernal needs to restart.
+If you see this alert, just click Restart Runtime button provided by there error.
+This is an issue with Google colab and !pip install dask==2022.02.0 is the culprit.
+Click Yes on the popup and then go ahead and run all again.

-**Notebook Index** is your guide to exploring the notebook and also has links to different sections.
+**Notebook Index** is your guide to exploring the notebook and has links to different sections.

-### Transform - Exploritory Data Analysis (EDA)
-This section contains the data exploration, cleaining, transforming, and creating.
-The inital feature importance is done here (and again in the tuning section).
-The point of feature importance (stroke correlation in this case) is to get an idea what we should expect the models to replicate as high (or low) value features.